 The $\mu$-invariant of $M$ is defined as the power of $p$ in $f_{M}^{(p)}(T)$.
 More precisely,

 The $\lambda$-invariant of $M$ is the degree of the characteristic element, i.e.

 \begin{Remark} Write $\Sigma$ for the set of primes of $K$ that are finitely decomposed in $\Kinf$.
-For $\Kinf=K^{\cyc}$, all primes are finitely decomposed.
-In this case, $\Sigma$ consists of all primes.
+For $\Kinf=K^{\cyc}$, all primes are finitely decomposed, i.e., $\Sigma$ consists of all primes.

 Consider the case when $K$ is an imaginary quadratic field and $\Kinf = \Kan$.
 Let $\ell$ be a rational prime and $v|\ell$ be a prime of $K$.
 Then, there are finitely many primes $w$ of $\Kan$ lying above $v$ if and only if either $\ell=p$ or $\ell$ splits in $K$ (see for example \cite{Bri07}).
-Thus, it follows from the Cheboratev density theorem that $\Sigma$ consists of $50\%$ of the primes of $K$. \end{Remark}
+Thus, by the Cheboratev density theorem, $\Sigma$ consists of $50\%$ of the primes of $K$. \end{Remark}

 Henceforth, we fix a number field $K$ and a $\Z_p$-extension $\Kinf$ over $K$.
 Let $E_{/K}$ be an elliptic curve with good ordinary reduction at $p$.
-We now define our module of interest, i.e., the $p$-primary Selmer group over $\Kinf$.
-Let $S$ be a finite set of primes $v$ of $K$ containing the primes above $p$ and the primes of bad reduction of $E$.
+We now define our module of interest, the $p$-primary Selmer group over $\Kinf$.
+Let $S$ be a finite set of primes $v$ of $K$ \emph{containing} the primes above $p$ and the primes of bad reduction of $E$.
 Denote by $K_S$ the maximal algebraic extension of $K$ which is unramified at the primes $v\notin S$.
-For a field $F$ such that $K\subseteq F\subseteq K_S$ and a prime $v\in S$, define
+For any finite extension $F$ of $K$ such that $F\subseteq K_S$ and a prime $v\in S$, define

 where the product is over all primes $w$ of $F$ lying above $v$.
 The \emph{$p$-primary Selmer group over $F$} is defined as follows